ABSTRACT SUBMISSION FOR CONTRIBUTED TALKS CLOSES ON MARCH13!

 A challenge in multi-dimensional simulations is that we want to keep the reaction network as small as possible, to reduce the memory requirements and solution cost, while still accurately capturing the energy release and nucleosynthesis.
 For this reason, multi-d simulations have traditionally used a small group of widely-available approximate networks.
 But these hard-coded networks can be difficult to update with new nuclear data and updated rates, or to extend with new nuclei.
 Furthermore, they were not written with modern computer architectures in mind, like GPUs.
 The pynucastro library was created to connect nuclear data and reaction rate compilations to astrophysical simulations in a familiar python environment.
 It allows for the interactive creation of custom, efficient reaction networks, making common rate approximations, like (alpha, p)(p, gamma), re-deriving reverse rates, and more, all with just a few lines of python code.
 Extensive visualization tools and utilities allow for validation and pruning of networks.
 These networks can then be evolved in python or exported as C++ code for use in simulation codes.
 In this talk, I will give an overview of pynucastro's capabilities and community-focused development model, show how we add new rates, and give examples of science applications that have used pynucastro networks.
 I will also discuss future directions for the library as we near the 3.0 release milestone.

-The junior workshop on May 18-19 will include four guest lectures giving advice on various aspects of professional development.
+The junior workshop on May 18-19 will include a series of guest lectures giving advice on various aspects of professional development.

 Dr. Tatiana Erukhimova